 - The action your rule takes on the ad

-Automated rules can help you manage multiple ads running at the same time.
-Think about the items you frequently check up on and the subsequent actions you take in Ads Manager.
-Facebook Automated Rules are designed to do these actions for you.
+Facebook’s automated rules can help you manage multiple ads running simultaneously.
+Think about the items you frequently check up on and your subsequent actions in Ads Manager.
+Automated Rules are designed to do these actions for you.

 My setup consists of seven rules.

-4 rules prevent ad sets from overspending, 2 rules automatically turn back on the ad sets if a delayed conversion comes in, and 1 rule for automatic scaling.
+Four rules prevent ad sets from overspending; two rules automatically turn back on the ad sets if a delayed conversion comes in, and 1 rule for automatic scaling.

 OFF RULES